fakoredeDamilola/ql-student-expenses-ionic/README.md

 # TODO

 1. Camera for expense images, saving to DB and retrieving (currently works with memory/cache)
-2. A Pipe To Validate Amount entered is actually a valid currency , example cant submit an expense cost of 23.55htjK
+2. A Pipe To Validate Amount entered is actually a valid currency , example cant submit an expense cost of 23.55htjK (Solution in place)
 3. Create Standard components for list views for uniform styling, seperate currently for diplaying different information for different roles.
    --Fix Styling
 4. Date Ranges for Reports filter, Expenses Filter, Accounts Filter.